#74 Waste Management

 Are you aware that waste volumes are expected to grow from 1.3 billion tons to 2.2 billion tons by 2025?
 Or, that many countries around the world simply can’t maintain the amount of waste being produced?
 Every single person on our planet creates some form of municipal waste.
-Whether it is food, electronic, paper or plastic – waste has become a major environmental issue.
-By learning more about the impact of waste on our planet, we can make mindful decisions that create positive impacts for our planet.
+Whether it is food, electronics, paper or plastic – waste has become a major environmental issue.
+By learning more about the impacts of waste, we can make mindful decisions that create positive impacts for our planet.

 The Great Waste Debate:

 Waste is classified as any substance which is discarded after primary use, or is defective or unwanted.
 The current climate of overconsumption has produced a substantial increase in the amount of waste produced.
 Excess waste impairs public health, pollutes the environment, and threatens ecosystems.
 Pollution from waste runs into rivers – seeping into groundwater, lakes, and oceans – causing acidification.
 Burning trash releases toxic chemicals into the atmosphere causing air pollution and acid rain.
 Let’s take a look at some additional facts on the impacts of waste on the environment.